Deterministic evolution of gauge fields through a singularity: Extension to non-Abelian gauge fields under a one-dimensional ansatz

-The diffeomorphism constraints in Eqs.~\eqref{constraintsYM} share the same functional expression as the abelian ones (the electromagnetic contribution to the diffeomorphism constraints in Eqs.~\eqref{constraints} can be rewritten as $E^a A_{b} \varepsilon_{adc}\delta^{cb}$).
-Consequently, we can use the same gauge-fixing as in Eqs.~\eqref{gaugefixing}.
+The diffeomorphism constraints in \cref{constraintsYM} share the same functional expression as the Abelian ones (the electromagnetic contribution to the diffeomorphism constraints in \cref{constraints} can be rewritten as $E^a A_{b} \,\varepsilon_{adc}\,\delta^{cb}$).
+Consequently, we can use the same gauge fixing as in \cref{gaugefixing}.
 By solving the constraints, the following solutions are obtained:

 By applying the same procedure as outlined in Section \ref{DiffeoSolution}, we derive the following on-shell Hamiltonian constraint: